Feeds vs. Sync

 What do I do if I want to use the download Calendar ics or I'm leaving Clio?

 A feed is a push of your Clio calendar on a regular basis to a third-party calendaring application like Apple iCal or Yahoo.
 If you make changes in your Clio calendar you will see this in your calendaring application.
 However, you cannot make changes in Apple iCal, for example, and have them reflected back to Clio.
-Feeds will push all future events from Clio to your desired program, and will pull events up to 30 days in the past.
+Feeds will push all future events from Clio to your desired program, as well as events up to 30 days in the past.

 A sync can be set up to be bi-directional so if you make changes in one application it shows up in the other.
-The only applications that Clio currently syncs to are Google and Outlook.
-While iCal cannot be directly synced with Clio, once a Google Sync is initiated a sync between Google and iCal can be put in place.
+The only applications that Clio currently syncs with are Google and Outlook.
+While iCal cannot be directly synced with Clio, once a Google Sync is initiated, a sync between Google and iCal can be put in place.
 Steps can be seen here.

 iCal stands for iCalendar and is a computer file format.
 Click here for more information.